lennyleadership/pilgrim_dairy/content/collection/22 The Cross of Calgary by Jessie Penn-Lewis/The_Cross_of_Calvary.md

 By picture lessons and prophetic voices, for centuries before, God had been foretelling this dread hour; and He has been directing the world back to it for nearly two thousand years.

-Calvary—which means "The Skull"—is the very pivot of the world's history.
+Calvary — which means "The Skull"—is the very pivot of the world's history.
 All prior things pointed forward to it; and all subsequent things point back to it.
 Even the future rests upon it, for the redeemed in heaven find it the center of heaven as they behold a Lamb in the midst of the throne, "standing as though it had been slain.”

 Seven hundred years before the Man Christ Jesus was led to the place called Calvary, a prophet inspired of God foreshadowed the cross and gave such a word-picture of the Savior of the world that none but blinded hearts could fail to recognize Him when He came to earth—God manifest in the flesh.

-Through the prophet Isaiah the Spirit of God poured a flood of light upon Calvary; depicting the pathway to the cross, its atoning sacrifice, its sufferings and its fruit—so all who knew the teachings of the book of Isaiah were without excuse as they crucified the Lord of glory.
+Through the prophet Isaiah the Spirit of God poured a flood of light upon Calvary; depicting the pathway to the cross, its atoning sacrifice, its sufferings and its fruit — so all who knew the teachings of the book of Isaiah were without excuse as they crucified the Lord of glory.

 The prophecy of Isaiah makes it clear that Christ was "delivered up by the determinate counsel and foreknowledge of God" (Acts 2:23), for God "foreshowed by the mouth of all the prophets, that His Christ should suffer" (Acts 3:18).
 And when at Calvary "lawless men did crucify and slay" the "Prince of Life," the rulers of Israel fulfilled the predictions of the prophets they read every sabbath day, by "condemning Him.”